Drone Accident Lawyers

 Drone No Fly Zones

 Federal drone laws also prohibit UAS from flying in specific areas.
-Drone
+Drone no fly zones include:

 - Temporary Flight Restrictions (Events)

 - Prohibited and Restricted Airspace (such as around the White House or Camp David)

 - Any National Parks or lands operated by the National Park Service

 - NOAA Marine Protection Areas